 - Which side of the road do they drive?
 The left-hand side

 - Good for vegetarians?
 Anguilla is good for pescatarians (those who eat fish).
 For vegetarians, some of the restaurants such as Ember, SandBar, Veya, and Blanchard serve vegetarian options.

 - Any Seven Wonders of the World?
 No.

 Plan a Holiday To Anguilla

-Below are useful links for visas and vaccinations required for the island, local costs and events and festivals to help you plan your Anguilla vacations.
+For all trips to Anguilla, below are useful links for visas and vaccinations required for the island, local costs and events and festivals to help you plan your Anguilla vacations.